smriti-nyx/smriti-nyx/README.md

 # Hey, I'm Smriti 👋

-ECE undergrad at NIT Jamshedpur building toward ML engineering — one project at a time.
+ECE undergrad at NIT Jamshedpur building toward AI - ML engineering — one project at a time.

 ---